 Making dahi ke kabab

-- Crumble paneer and add it to a mixing bowl along with hung curd.
+- Crumble paneer or bread crumbs and add it to a mixing bowl along with hung curd.

 - Add all the other ingredients and mix well just to make a non sticky dough.